Keith Cooper Fund Event 2024

 - grow a startup business;

-- or launch a career in jazz or other performing or fine arts.
+- or launch a career in performing or fine arts.

 The fund is intended to reach beyond one congregation and involve people from the wider community.